-The crystallisation kinetics of an ascending magma are driven by degassing and cooling.
-So far, the crystallisation kinetics have been estimated through ex situ experiments.
-However, this experimental approach underestimation of crystallization kinetics in silicate melts.
-The crystallization experiments reported in this study were performed in situ at Diamond Light Source (experiment EE12392 at the I12 beamline), Harwell, UK, using basalt from the 2001 Etna eruption as the starting material.
-We combined a bespoke high-temperature environmental cell with fast synchrotron X-ray microtomography to image the evolution of crystallization in real time.
-After 4 hours at subliquidus conditions the system was perturbed through a rapid cooling (0.4 °C/s), inducing a sudden increase of undercooling.
+Here we combined a bespoke high-temperature environmental cell with fast synchrotron X-rav microtomography to image the evolution of crystallization in real time.
+The crystallization experiments were performed in situ at Diamond Light Source (I12 beamline), Harwell, UK, using basalt from the 2001 Etna eruption as the starting material.
+After 4 hours at sub-liquidus conditions the system was perturbed through a rapid cooling (0.4 °C/s), inducing a sudden increase of undercooling.
 Our study reports the first in situ observation of exceptionally rapid plagioclase and pyroxene crystallisation in basaltic magmas.
-We combine these constraints on crystal kinetics and viscosity evolution with a numerical conduit model to show that exceptionally rapid syn-eruptive crystallisation is the fundamental process required to trigger basaltic magma fragmentation under high strain rates.
+We combine these constraints on crystal kinetics and viscosity evolution with a numerical conduit model to show that pre-eruptive temperatures <1,100°C and exceptionally rapid syn-eruptive crystallisation of an ascending magma under high undercooling and high decompression rates are the fundamental conditions required to trigger basaltic magma fragmentation at high strain rates.
+This implies that all basaltic systems on Earth have the potential to produce highly explosive and hazardous eruptions.